 Normally, the overall rating will reflect approximately a weighted average of the three area ratings.
-However, the Department Chair may consider that a truly extraordinary performance in any one area warrants a rating of Distinguished rating overall as well.
-The same may result at the opposite extreme: unprofessional or unethical conduct in any one area may be so egregious that the Department Chair may assign an Unsatisfactory rating to the overall evaluation.
+However, the Department Chair may consider that a truly extraordinary performance in any one area warrants an overall rating of exceeding expectations as well.
+The same may result at the opposite extreme: unprofessional or unethical conduct in any one area may be so egregious that the Department Chair may rate the faculty member as not meeting expectations in the overall evaluation.